RealNobody/cornucopia/README.md

     The seed value represents the seed value for `rand`.
 It is used by the testing hooks to allow tests with randomized values to still be repeatable.
 This value can be set or read.

+* **context_seed**

+    The context_seed value represents the seed value for `rand` if called outside of a test within a group.
+    It is used by the testing hooks to allow tests with randomized values to still be repeatable.
+    This value can be set or read.

+* **suite_seed**

+    The seed value represents the seed value for `rand`.
+It is used by the testing hooks to allow test runs to be re-run with the same seed for the entire run.
+It should make randomized values including the context and seed values to still be repeatable.
+    This value can be set or read.

 * **order_seed**

     **Experimental** The order_seed value represents the seed value for the order that RSpec tests are run in if they